 One category of gifts that is often overlooked is that of household items.
 Yet those are the things people tend to need the most.
 It could be newlyweds who only have a small number of household essentials to start with or perhaps a family on a budget.
 Whatever the reason, a practical household item can make a great gift.
 But there are a few rules to follow.
-Here are our rules to follow when gifting useful household items.
+Here are our rules to follow when gifting useful and cool household items.

-If you're going to gift someone a household item, make sure it is something special, like an ultra-plush bath towel, a robe, or throw blanket.
+If you're going to gift someone a household item, make sure it is something special, like an ultra-plush bath towel, a robe, or a throw blanket.
 You can even monogram it to make it extra special.
 The key is to choose an item with a quality that stands above the competition.
 For example, someone moving into a new home may need new towels, but they may not feel like splurging on something of better quality.
 That's just one example of how the gift of a household item can really be appreciated.